particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Updated EU Declaration of Conformity 2026-05-18

+Updated the EU Declaration of Conformity for the P2, B524, and M524 in [certification documents](/hardware/certification/certification-documents/).

 ### Device usage reports 2026-05-13

 Added additional documentation for [device usage reports](/reference/cloud-apis/api/#service-agreements-and-usage) in the Cloud API documentation.